rutvikrpatel/springmvc-3-hello-world/README.md

+# springmvc-3-hello-world
+Day 4 - Spring MVC 3.0 - Hello World Example

-In this tutorial, we show you how to create Spring 3.0 MVC hello world example in simplest way.
+> In this tutorial, we show you how to create Spring 3.0 MVC hello world example in simplest way.

 ### Project Structure